 Warhol's most powerful tool is its browser extension.
 It can instantly tell you if the implementation of a component looks even slightly wrong or if some tiny line of text uses a color that is not allowed by the pattern library.
 And you get precise diagnostic feedback that enables you to fix bugs without having to look at the pattern library itself.

-Depending on your perspective this enables you to identify and fix bugs before any pesky designers open niggling tickets for you or it helps to to all those sloppy developers (that think that every shade of grey looks the same) in line.
+Depending on your perspective this enables you to identify and fix bugs before any pesky designers open niggling tickets for you or it helps to all those sloppy developers (that think that every shade of gray looks the same) in line.
 When Warhol turns your pattern library into a solid test suite, everyone becomes more productive.